 In other words, hashing is a mathematical function that gives an output called a hash value of ciphertext or plaintext.
 It’s a cryptographic technique that transforms your data into a specific text string.
 Henceforth, once you put a plaintext within a strong hash algorithm, you get the output in a hash value.

-How Does Hash Function Work?
+How Does it Work?

 Hashing converts readable text into unreadable text, making it secure.
 And, once hashing is executed, it’s not easy to reverse, which makes it a little different from encryption, where you can reverse the encrypted information.

 The original data input is often broken down into small blocks of equal sizes in hashing methods.
 And, if there’s not enough data within any block to make it of the same size, padding (1s and 0s) is added.
-Similarly, those individual data blocks are run using a hashing algorithm and give an output known as a hash value.
+Similarly, those individual data blocks are run using the algorithm and give an output known as a hash value.

 hash function

 No doubt, the process may differ if you’re hashing passwords for storing in a web server.
-But, the hashing of passwords for storing involves salting.
-Salt is a unique random value added to the message before it undergoes the hashing algorithm.
+But, the passwords for storing involves salting.
+Salt is a unique random value added to the message before it undergoes the algorithm.
 Lastly, adding one character will create a new hash value once the process is completed.

 Hash Function vs. Encryption